anubiann00b/Receiver2D/README.md

 ========
 Hi there!
 This is a _fork_ of Remote2D, hopefully designed to address some of the inefficiencies of the original version and thus to serve as an improvement.
-It is currently a proof- of-concept, and is not intended for commercial use.
+It is currently a proof-of-concept, and is not intended for commercial use.

 Remote2D is the basic class that initializes all of the other